1. Automation#

 If a new ACME client matches an active activation template, the ACME client will automatically be activated using the information defined for the activation template.

-The list of activation templates in available from the New agents page.
+The list of activation templates created, is available on the Activation templates page.

 Adding a new activation template